Xcellect/SatelliteSR-Backend/README.md

 # SatelliteSR-Backend

-This is a Flask-based backend built for the NASA SpaceApps 2024 challenge, titled "Landsat Reflectance Data: On the Fly and at Your Fingertips."
+This is a Flask-based backend built for the NASA SpaceApps 2024 challenge, titled [Satellite Reflectance Data: On the Fly and at Your Fingertips.](https://www.spaceappschallenge.org/nasa-space-apps-2024/challenges/landsat-reflectance-data-on-the-fly-and-at-your-fingertips/?tab=details)

 As part of this challenge, the backend provides functionality for performing data transformation on HLS (Harmonized Landsat-Sentinel) data for calculating the Enhanced Vegetation Index (EVI), along with managing satellite overpass data for Landsat 8 and Landsat 9.